 Hawai‘iloa’s Northwest-Alaska Journey / May-July 1995

 The mission of the voyage was to express appreciation to SeAlaska and its member tribes for their generous gift.
-PVS hoped to bring pride and honor to the peoples of Alaska by showing them that their Sitka spruce logs have a new life in assisting us to recover voyaging traditions.
+We hope to bring pride and honor to the peoples of Alaska by showing them that their Sitka spruce logs have a new life in assisting us to recover our voyaging traditions.

 On this journey, the Polynesian Voyaging Society planned to:

 --Participate in cultural exchanges with native peoples, particularly with those who depended on ocean and forest resources and canoes for survival.
 Events will include the traditional welcoming of the canoe at each village; potlatches; and singing and dancing performances.